 Throughout history, there have been several significant milestones accomplished by women, especially in the military.
-In celebration of Women’s History Month, we wanted to highlight some of the most important women figures in U.S. military history.
+In this blog, we highlight some of the most important women figures in U.S. military history.

 Sfc.
 Leigh Ann Hester (1982)